How Can You Tell If A Chimney Is Structural?

 Masonry Fireplaces

 This type of fireplace is made of stone, brick, or modular masonry pieces.
 You can easily identify the fireplace by a stone or brick chimney in the attic area that extends through the roof.
 The chimney has bricks or clay roof tiles which is also an identical feature for this fireplace.
-Since these fireplaces are less restrictive for what you can use, you can use any accessory or appliance in them.
+Since these fireplaces are less restrictive in what you can use, you can use any accessory or appliance in them.

 Natural Vent (B-vent Fireplace)